Wagon Wheel Casserole

 - 1 jar (26 ounces) meatless spaghetti sauce

 - In a large nonstick skillet, cook the beef, mushrooms and onion over medium heat until meat is no longer pink; drain.
-In a shallow 3-qt. baking dish coated with cooking spray, layer the pasta, Parmesan cheese, green pepper, beef mixture and spaghetti sauce.
+In a shallow 3-qt. baking dish coated with cooking spray, toss pasta, Parmesan cheese, green pepper, spaghetti sauce and beef mixture.

 I couldn't find wagon wheel pasta so I used a multigrain elbow instead.
 It was okay but both my husband and I agree that we would rather have a plate of spaghetti with meat sauce.